-The customer’s lower lashes are covered with eye pads or tapes (or both, tape covering the eye pad) for all eyelash extension and Lash Lift treatments to isolate them from the upper lashes and prevent them from being glued together.
-They are available in different sizes, shapes, and colors: choose the most convenient ones, considering both your own and the customer’s preferences.
+The customer’s lower lashes are covered with eye pads or tapes (or both, tape covering the eye pad) for all eyelash extensions and lash lift treatments to isolate them from the upper lashes and prevent them from glued together.
+The eye pads & tapes are available in different sizes, shapes, and colors: choose the most convenient ones, considering your and the customer’s preferences.

 What to bear in mind when choosing them?

 Lint-free eye pads – suitable for most eye shapes and do not have a lot of gel.

 Mini eye pads – super light and most petite of all eye pads = which makes lashing easier.
 Perfect for small eyes and deep-set eyes.
 Not suitable for very coarse lashes as the bottom lashes can push the tiny eye pad up.
 Almost no gel.

 Most popular tapes (none of them contain any gel)

 3M microfoam stretch tape – the only hypoallergenic tape initially created for wound care = no gel = no irritation whatsoever.
 Upside: it’s super stretchy, so it can be stretched to fit almost all eye shapes.
 Downside: quite thick, so more challenging to work with + quite sticky, so should be de-tacked a bit before using.